 We spoke with staff about the use of safer sharps in dentistry as per the Health and Safety (Sharp Instruments in Healthcare) Regulations 2013.
 A safe sharps system had been implemented within the practice and we saw a sharps policy and risk assessment in place.

-The practice had a whistleblowing policy.
+The practice had a whistleblowing policy and all staff had completed relevant training.
 Staff told us they felt confident they could raise concerns about colleagues without fear of recriminations.

 Medical emergencies